An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Basic Setup

-As shown in Figure~\ref{fig:data_structure2}, AUCs benchmarking in the comparison setting uses the same notation as in the first fundamental task.
-We assume the existence of an underlying, unknown, and unobserved mixture population that can be conceptualized as a combination of two validation cohorts, each representative of its respective finite validation population.
-For example, consider two RCTs evaluating the same biomarker: each RCT serves as the gold standard for the specific validation population it targets.
-However, when comparing the two RCTs, the cohorts are drawn from different validation populations, and thus their covariate distributions differ, leading to covariate shift.
+As shown in Figure \ref{fig:data_structure2}, the benchmarking setup follows the same notation.
+We consider an underlying mixture population that conceptually combines the two validation cohorts, each representing its own finite validation population.
+When two RCTs evaluate the same biomarker, their covariate distributions may differ, creating a covariate shift that must be addressed to ensure a fair AUC comparison.